Harshavardhan-BV/webserver-configs/README.md

 ## DISCLAIMER:
 - A basic understanding of Linux is assumed by this README.
 Don't just copy-paste the commands, read and understand them first.
 For example: You'll need to change the domain name.
 - This is my learning experience and I may have made some mistakes, so feel free to open an issue on Github or contact me if you find any.
 - I'm not responsible for any loss that may happen from following my guide.
-Please refer to other guides and documentation (preferably 1st party) as well to be sure.
+Please refer to other guides and documentation (Even 1st party docs to be extra cautious) as well to be sure.
 - I've given away information for educational purposes only.
 Please don't run any attacks on my server using this information.
 Thanks.
 ---